ADVERTISEMENT

 Seeking out relationships with emotionally unavailable partners

 If your mother was emotionally distant or inconsistent, you likely developed an anxious or avoidant attachment style.
 This means that chaos and pain feel comfortable.
 So you are drawn to people who make you feel like your mother did.
+As a child, you may have learned to associate love with feelings of uncertainty, rejection, or neglect.
+If your mother didnโ€™t provide consistent emotional support, you might have developed an anxious or avoidant attachment style.

 Difficulty setting boundaries and saying no